microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 Welcome to Challenge-10!

-In this challenge, you will practice connecting a remote application to the FHIR service and reading .
+In this challenge, you will practice reading from and writing to the FHIR service with a remote application called FhirBlaze.

 ## Background

-With data systems built on standardized health APIs, organizations can focus on application development to meet their unique needs.

-In this challenge, we will use Firely to represent the FHIR object model in .NET to make calls into the FHIR service.
+With health data systems built on the FHIR standard API, organizations can use the FHIR data model as the basis for custom applications to meet their unique needs.
+In this challenge, we will use [Firely](https://fire.ly/) to represent the FHIR object model in [].NET](https://dotnet.microsoft.com/en-us/) to make calls into the FHIR service.
 We will use FhirBlaze as a starter application.
 It is a bare-bones Blazor application that enables an end user to create or delete certain resources on the FHIR server.
 FhirBlaze runs as a remote client application making API calls to the FHIR server.
 We will use FhirBlaze as a front-end interface for connecting with the FHIR server.
 The ability to send Create and Delete requests to the FHIR server is a fundamental building block for more sophisticated use cases.

 ## Learning Objectives for Challenge-10